aniruthmp/1password-demo/docs/PLANNING_SUMMARY.md

 ### Next Phase Ready

-**Phase 3: A2A Server Implementation** - Ready to begin
+**Phase 5: Integration & Orchestration** - Ready to begin
-- Foundation components tested and operational
-- MCP server implemented and tested
+- All 3 protocols (MCP, A2A, ACP) implemented and tested
-- get_credentials tool functional
+- Foundation components operational
-- Demo scenario validated
+- Demo scenarios validated

 ---